Auto Trader cars

 Remember to ask how much it costs to charge, how long that takes, and how often it needs doing.
 You can learn more about charging electric cars here.

-As you return to the dealership after your electric test drive, the decision is in your hands.
 There’s a wealth of choice in today’s electric car market, so you will find the right one for you in time.
 Chat to the dealer about what you liked and didn’t like about your drive, and take it from there.

 Test driving an electric car isn't merely about evaluating a new model – it's about immersing yourself in a new driving experience that's being shaped by innovation and sustainability.
 So, as you slip into the driver's seat, let go of the familiar and embrace the unknown – you’re at the start of a brand-new electric adventure.
+Find your electric car on Auto Trader with our new discovery tool.